Corporate Governance - Guidelines

 The members of the Corporation’s Audit & Risk Committee and Human Resources & Compensation Committee shall not receive any compensation from the Corporation in addition to director fees (which may include fees for service on committees of the board of directors).

 Director compensation will be determined in accordance with the policies and principles set forth in the Human Resources & Compensation Committee charter, and the standards set by the NYSE and other applicable laws and regulations.
-The Directors are compensated in cash and the Corporation's stock through restricted stock grants and stock options as provided for in the Director Stock Program.
+The Directors are compensated in cash and restricted stock grants as provided for in the Director Stock Compensation Program.
 Directors may elect to defer their fees pursuant to the Directors Deferred Compensation Plan.

 The Board’s Human Resources & Compensation Committee shall review and assess director compensation and the current practices in relation to, but not limited to, other comparable U.S. banks and those of the Corporation’s competitors.
 Such an assessment will include review of material charitable contributions by the Corporation to organizations in which a director is affiliated and significant consulting or other similar arrangements between the Corporation and the director.
 The Human Resources & Compensation Committee shall make any recommendations they deem appropriate to the Board for their discussion and concurrence.